Maryjanechidinma/alx-low_level_programming/0x0B-malloc_free/README.md

 Prototype: char *argstostr(int ac, char **av);
 Returns NULL if ac == 0 or av == NULL
-Returns a pointer to a new string, or NULL if it fails Each argument should be followed by a \n in the new strin 6 - Write a function that splits a string into words.
+Returns a pointer to a new string, or NULL if it fails Each argument should be followed by a \n in the new string 6 - Write a function that splits a string into words.

 Prototype: char **strtow(char *str);